 My kids always like squash best when it is a little bit sweet.
 You can drizzle a tablespoon of honey or maple syrup on top to make it appeal to those with a sweet tooth!

 How to Store

-- Cumin and chili powder
+- Cumin, chili powder and black pepper

 - Garlic powder and paprika

 - Thyme, rosemary or Italian seasoning

 - Five spice powder